karlsander/ersa/readme.md

 # ☁️ Ersa - The quickest way to run GraphQL on Cloudflare Workers

 In greek mythology, Ersa is the godess of dew, a lesser known half sister of Apollo.
 Ersa is also a GraphQL server that is purpose built for Cloudflare Workers.
-It has none of the cruft of solutions that wheren't built for serverless and handles all cases described in the [Serving over HTTP](https://graphql.org/learn/serving-over-http/) part of the GraphQL documentation.
+It has none of the cruft of solutions that weren't built for serverless and handles all cases described in the [Serving over HTTP](https://graphql.org/learn/serving-over-http/) part of the GraphQL documentation.
 It is comparable to and heavily inspired by [express-graphql](https://github.com/graphql/express-graphql).

 - **Tiny**: Because your app should get as much of the 1MB worker limit as possible.
 It only adds 34 KB.
 - **Tested**: Using a ported version of the express-graphql test suite as well as additional tests for added features.